-Denbury has an HSE Committee comprised of senior managers from each operations department.
-This team meets We understand that we are individually responsible for our own safety and the safety of those around us.
+We understand that we are individually responsible for our own safety and the safety of those around us.
 We know that every task can be completed injury free.

-on a regular basis to review, discuss and address safety and compliance performance.
-The Safety Committee identifies those areas that need improvement and then develops, launches and champions new safety programs and initiatives.
+Denbury's HSE Committee is comprised of senior managers from each operations department.
+This team meets on a regular basis to review, discuss and address safety and compliance performance.
+The HSE Committee identifies those areas that need improvement and then develops, launches and champions new safety programs and initiatives.